-Marko Grujic became Jürgen Klopp's first signing as Liverpool manager after sealing a move from Red Star Belgrade on January 6, 2016.
+Marko Grujic became Jürgen Klopp's first signing as Liverpool manager after sealing a move from Red Star Belgrade in January 2016.

-The 19-year-old immediately returned to his boyhood Red Star on loan for the remainder of the 2015-16 campaign.
+The midfielder immediately returned to his boyhood Red Star on loan for the remainder of the 2015-16 campaign.

 He made quite the impression during his first pre-season with the Reds, scoring a brilliant header in a 4-0 friendly win over Barcelona at Wembley in August 2016.